Kasperki/AudioLight/README.md

 # AudioLight

-Captures audio from windows audio input and turns into light to rasperry pi.
+Turns Audio to light.

+## How it works.

+C# Client uses NAudio (Windows Audio Session API wrapper) it captures audio from your soundcard as stereomix and turns into json formatted rgb light with clumsy algorithm :).
+Node Server listens SerialPort and Websocket for connection.
+When NodeServer has no connection it will cycle leds in idle state.
+If it has connection it will show the colors based on the json data.
+AudioLight C# client first tries to connect with USB, if it's unable then tries to connect with Websocket.

 # Installation prequistes

-You need rasperry pi, with node & npm.
+You need rasperry pi, with NodeJS & npm.
 Windows vista or later.

 ## rasperry